slbailey/retrovue-doc-standards/repository-conventions.md

 - `scripts/` — One-off operational scripts (validated before inclusion).
 - `src_legacy/` — Quarantine for deprecated modules; new code must not import from here.
 - `docs/_standards/` — Shared standards (this directory) synchronized across repos.
+- `build/` — Generated artifacts, CMake cache, and proto outputs (checked in only when contracts require it).

 ## File placement rules